bebef1987/Playground/README.md

-Wiki Tests
+AMO Tests
 ==========

-Automated tests for the Wiki website.
+Automated tests for the AMO website.

 Running Tests
 -------------